Reversing Rheumatoid Arthritis

 So my guy my rheumatologist was outstanding.
-One of one of the issues with getting a inflammatory arthritic condition is that it’s very hard to see the specialists, you can spend sometimes two to three months on a waiting list around the world.
-I’ve seen this consistent doesn’t matter which country you’re in the West seems to be a two to three month turnaround to get to see the doctor.
-And then when you do see the doctor, there can be a great deal of skepticism in the doctors minds with regard to any kind of alternative to medical treatment and their treatment.
+One of the issues with getting an inflammatory arthritic condition is that it’s very hard to see specialists, you can spend sometimes two to three months on a waiting list around the world.
+I’ve seen this consistently doesn’t matter which country you’re in the West seems to be a two to three-month turnaround to get to see the doctor.
+And then when you do see the doctor, there can be a great deal of skepticism in the doctor’s mind with regard to any kind of alternative to medical treatment and their treatment.

-The blood tests they look for with rheumatoid arthritis or a couple of things called rheumatoid factor and anti CCP and they’re indicators of the presence of the disease in your body.
+The blood tests they look for with rheumatoid arthritis or a couple of things called rheumatoid factor and anti-CCP and they’re indicators of the presence of the disease in your body.
 And also then they look at the inflammation markers, liver, enzymes, all sorts of stuff.
 So C reactive protein and sed rate are a couple of markers that they used.
 So I was elevated across the charts.
 And, you know, my markers were extraordinarily high, so my rheumatoid factor was in the multiple hundreds.
-So as soon as the anti CCP and I was in fairly severe case when I went in and was suggested in my very first visit to go on to the cancer drug of methotrexate.
+So as soon as the anti-CCP and I were in a fairly severe case when I went in and was suggested on my very first visit to go on to the cancer drug methotrexate.

 You’re one of those guys that just takes the sport like a duck to water.
 I know people like you.

 Right?
-So, and here I was at 31 so I’m 41 now so 10 years ago 31 I’ve walked into the rheumatologist office.
+So, here I was at 31 so I’m 41 now so 10 years ago 31 I walked into the rheumatologist’s office.
 He said this drug and then this and it’s going to be you know how bad the whole thing is.
 And in the first meeting, I said to him, has anyone ever gotten rid of this?
 And he’s like, No, not that I’ve known since I’ve been working in my practice.

 Okay.
 Because even 10 years ago, when I was diagnosed, which now you know, it sounds so long ago, but it just doesn’t, you know, going through this does still has a role short feeling to it, you know, but when he started suggesting some antibiotics in conjunction with methotrexate alarm bells went off because when I was a teenager, I took five consecutive years of antibiotic dose for my acne as a teenager.

-And, and that that was profound, because it’s not just me, it comes up time and time again, long term antibiotic use is an enormous issue way beyond what we think so anyway.
-Short term again, antibiotics wonderful, long term, big danger.
+And, and that that was profound because it’s not just me, it comes up time and time again, long term antibiotic use is an enormous issue way beyond what we think so anyway.
+Short term again, antibiotics are wonderful, long term, big dangers.
 So I’ve been on those antibodies for a long time.
-So when he said to me, hey, I want to get you on this doxycycline I looked at him I’m like, Where do I know the words doxycycline.
+So when he said to me, hey, I want to get you on this doxycycline I looked at him I’m like, Where do I know the words doxycycline?

-And so with the terrible antibiotic use, and a non disease minimizing diet, I got the got the throw the autoimmune disease, and so I spent 12 months trying to not use the drugs And trying to reverse the disease naturally.
-And in that 12 months I just worse and and worse and worse and i i outsourced my condition to every naturopath and I went to homeopaths and I even went to like, like Maury to go to mud baths up in the northern central coastal region of New South Wales.
+And so with the terrible antibiotic use, and a non-disease minimizing diet, I got the throw the autoimmune disease, and so I spent 12 months trying to not use the drugs And trying to reverse the disease naturally.
+And in that 12 months I just worse and worse and worse and I outsourced my condition to every naturopath and I went to homeopaths and I even went to like, like Maury to go to mud baths up in the northern central coastal region of New South Wales.

 We’re in Fiji and I’m going in my bath every day trying to use whatever this mineral content mud Botha, that relief paints.
 I mean, I even had a natural path run electrical currents through me every week.
 For several months we went and we spent thousands of dollars with this naturopath because he was targeting particular microbes in me with certain frequencies of electrical currents, none of which I could feel but we’re you know, below the level of sensation but I mean, I was trying everything my the one thing I didn’t go crazy with was with my diet and exercise which are now the two pillars of my recommendations to everyone the two pillars.
 The two things that I did only small amounts of changes on.